 30 hours of approved continuing education, including a 3-hour Core Course

 A minimum of 15 hours must be completed within 24 months of your renewal date.
-You may also submit up to 15 hours of unused continuing education that was completed within 48 months of your renewal date.
+You may also use up to 15 hours of unused continuing education that was completed within 48 months of your renewal date.
 The hours must be completed after the date of first licensure as a managing broker.

 No continuing education required to renew an inactive license.